What to Expect & Preparing for Your Visit

 Preparation: No preparation is required.

 What to expect: No appointment is needed for these services!
 Simply walk in with your referral.
-You may be asked to remove jewelry or clothing with metal zippers/buttons near the area being imaged.
+You may be asked to remove jewellery or clothing with metal zippers/buttons near the area being imaged.

 General X-Ray & Dental (inc OPG)